ishine/NeMo/README.md

 Tool-call arguments must be values the user spoke.
 If a required argument is missing, ask the user; never guess.

+If a tool call fails or returns an error, do not retry the tool call for the same request.
+Tell the user that the API has an issue.

 You can use the following tools to assist the user if required:
 <AVAILABLE_TOOLS>[{"name": "get_weather", "description": "Get the current weather for a city", "parameters": {"type": "object", "properties": {"city": {"type": "string", "description": "The city name as the user spoke it"}}, "required": ["city"]}}, {"name": "get_stock_price", "description": "Get the current stock price for a given ticker symbol", "parameters": {"type": "object", "properties": {"symbol": {"type": "string", "description": "The stock ticker symbol as stated by the user"}}, "required": ["symbol"]}}, {"name": "get_top_news", "description": "Get today's top one news headline from Google News", "parameters": {"type": "object", "properties": {"topic": {"type": "string", "description": "Optional topic: business, technology, science, health, sports, entertainment"}}, "required": []}}]</AVAILABLE_TOOLS>